-If you sometimes find yourself needing to pay at the last minute by phone, get rid of ones that charge extra if you talk to a customer service person to expedite payment.
-If you think you might make late payments here and there, get rid of ones with the highest late fees and default rates.
+If you sometimes need to pay at the last minute by phone, get rid of those accounts that charge extra if you talk to a customer service person to expedite payment.
+If you think you might make late payments now and then, get rid of cards with the highest late fees and penalty rates.

 Also, cancel cards with "nuisance fees" like over-the-limit fees, inactivity fees, fees for carrying a balance under a certain amount, or a flat monthly fee that's a percentage of your credit limit).

 Closing an unused credit card account might affect your credit scores.

 Your credit scores might decrease if you close an account you haven't used and that has no, or only a small, outstanding balance.
 Why?
 Because closing that account increases the ratio of your overall debt to available credit.
 FICO recommends against closing unused credit card accounts if your purpose is to raise your FICO credit scores.

 Also, if the account is old, closing it will decrease the average age of your credit history, which also lowers your credit scores.
 If you think closing a credit card will negatively impact your credit history (perhaps because it has no balance or a low balance, or you've had it a long time), and the card doesn't accumulate fees unless you use it, consider keeping the account open—just stop using the card regularly.